-Dude Fire - June 26
+Dude Fire (Arizona) – June 26, 1990

 This Day in History is a brief summary of a powerful learning opportunity and is not intended to second guess or be judgmental of decisions and actions.
-Put yourself in the following situation as if you do not know what the outcome will be.
+Put yourself in the following situation as if you do not know the outcome.
 What are the conditions?
 What are you thinking?
 What are YOU doing?

 June of 1990 will long be remembered as one of the hottest months in Arizona history.
-On June 26th the temperature rose to record temperatures of 122º F in Phoenix and to 106º F in Payson.
-In addition to the extreme temperatures, Arizona had been in a severe 3-year drought, the combination producing a critically high fire danger throughout the state, especially the Mogollon Rim country and the Tonto National Forest north of Payson.
-Fuels in the area are primarily ponderosa pine with an understory of mixed oak, manzanita, needle and leaf litter, and scattered large (greater than 6-inch diameter) dead logs.
-Much of the understory brush is heavily draped with very dry pine needles.
-Live fuel moisture of the manzanita and oak is very low (76%), fine dead fuel moisture is 3% and 8% for larger dead fuels.
+On June 26, record temperatures were reported at 122 ºF in Phoenix and 106 ºF in Payson.
+In addition to the extreme temperatures, Arizona had been in a severe three-year drought.
+This combination produced a critically high fire danger throughout the state, especially in the Mogollon Rim country on the Payson Ranger District of the Tonto National Forest (TNF) north of Payson.
+Fuels in the area are primarily ponderosa pine with an understory of mixed oak, manzanita, needle and leaf litter, and scattered large (greater than 6 inch diameter) dead logs.
+Much of the understory brush was heavily draped with very dry pine needles.
+Live fuel moisture in the manzanita and oak was very low (76%).
+Fine dead fuel moisture was 3% and 8% for larger dead fuels.

-At 1230 June 25th, a dry lightning storm starts a fire under the Mogollon Rim on the Payson Ranger District, Tonto NF Arizona.
-The fire is on a steep SW facing slope at 6400 ft. elevation.
-At 1330, the fire is estimated from the air at 5 acres, 50 acres one hour later, and over 100 acres by 1615 with a spot fire one mile east of the main fire.
-By 1800 a Type II IMT has arrived and a Type I IMT and 18 crews had been ordered.
-The fire is being pushed by brisk down canyon winds and is 1900 acres by 0500 on June 26th and is threatening the forest subdivision of Bonita Creek Estates.
-A convection column, aided by combustion, begins forming over the fire by 1000.
-The column continues to grow and becomes a fully mature thunderstorm by 1400.
-Radio and frequency issues are causing a breakdown in communication between the crews and the overhead team.
-The teams are transitioning mid-shift resulting in confusion between the crews and supervision.
-The thunderstorm begins to decay creating strong downbursts channeled by the topography, causing dramatic down and across slope fire spread on nearly all sides of the fire.
-Members of the Perryville Fire Crew will not be able to escape from the fast and erratic fire spread.
-Five are injured.
-Six will die on the fireline.
+At 1230 on June 25, a dry lightning storm started a fire under the Mogollon Rim .
+The fire was on a steep, southwest-facing slope at 6,400 feet elevation.
+The fire was estimated from the air at 5 acres at 1330, at 50 acres one hour later, and at over 100 acres by 1615, with a spot fire one mile east of the main fire.
+By 1800, a Type 2 Incident Management Team (IMT) had arrived and a Type 1 IMT and 18 crews had been ordered.
+Brisk down canyon winds pushed the fire, and it was 1,900 acres by 0500 on June 26, threatening the forest subdivision of Bonita Creek Estates.
+A convection column, aided by combustion, began forming over the fire by 1000.
+The column continued to grow and became a fully mature thunderstorm by 1400.
+Radio and frequency issues caused a breakdown in communication between the crews and the IMT.
+The team transition mid-shift resulted in confusion between the crews and supervision.
+The thunderstorm also began to decay, creating strong downbursts channeled by the topography.
+This caused dramatic down- and cross-slope fire spread on nearly all sides of the fire.
+Members of the Perryville Fire Crew would not be able to escape from the fast and erratic fire spread.
+Five were injured.
+Six died on the fireline.

-The fire behavior indicator system “Look Up, Look Down, Look Around” was developed in response to this tragic fire.
+The fire behavior indicator system Look Up, Look Down, Look Around was developed in response to this tragic fire.

-In his paper “LCES and Other Thoughts”, Paul Gleason writes about kneeling next to one of the Perryville firefighters and of his promise to help end needless fatalities and near misses.
+In his paper “LCES and Other Thoughts,” Paul Gleason writes about kneeling next to one of the Perryville firefighters and of his promise to help end needless fatalities and near misses.